-Rennet is always diluted in unchlorinated water.
+Rennet should always be diluted in unchlorinated water.
 Undiluted rennet will not distribute properly in the milk and may affect curd-setting and/or produce a bad curd.
-Rennet is diluted in 20-50 times its own volume of cool, unchlorinated water, or as directed in the recipe.
+Rennet should be diluted in 20-50 times its own volume of cool, unchlorinated water, or as directed in the recipe.

 Rennet, or any coagulant, must be measured carefully.

 - Too much rennet will cause the curd to be too firm and rubber-like

 - Too little rennet may cause the milk to not separate properly.

 To add rennet to milk, follow the steps below:

 - Pour the diluted mixture through a perforated spoon into the milk to help distribute it evenly.

 - Use the spoon to begin stirring the milk slowly in an up-and-down motion.
 Make sure to stir right down to the bottom of the pot.
 Stir in this way for about a minute, to disperse rennet evenly, or as directed by the recipe.

 - Cover the pot and leave undisturbed for the rest of the coagulation period, to avoid damaging the developing curd and causing loss of butterfat.